Celosia argentea: Cultivars

 Celosia argentea var. cristata 'Flamingo Feathers' is a cultivar that can grow up to 2 feet in height.
 The colors are predominantly pink to light violet, and the leaves are a darker green than other cultivars.
 The Century cultivars are usually taller (1–2 feet), and are bright red, yellow, orange, or pink.
 The Kimono cultivars are generally smaller (4 inches – 1 foot), and have more muted colors, though similar to the Century cultivars.
 Other colors, such as white, burgundy, orange-red, etc., can be found.
 Certain varieties will grow to 3–4 feet in height.

 Celosia plumosa, also known as Prince of Wales feathers, is a synonym for Celosia argentea.
 Seeds may be sold as mixtures.

-The following strains have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017):
+The following strains have gained the Royal Horticultural Society's Award of Garden Merit (confirmed in 2017):